 For argument’s sake, let’s say you want to use the image of a celebrity whose right of publicity is no longer protected.
 That doesn’t necessarily give you the green light to move ahead with that person’s image.
 Because, although you may be in the right legally, the famous person’s estate may still come after you very, very aggressively saying, “You can’t do that.”
 Especially if they don’t like the context in which you’re using their client’s image.

 So, depending on the public figure and the team that represents their estate, you might want to obtain third-party rights to the photo.
-Or, you might consider something like Shutterstuck’s Asset Assurance, which is our indemnity where we don’t clear rights, but we do protect customers from potential model or property claims.
+Or, you might consider something like Shutterstock’s Asset Assurance, which is our indemnity where we don’t clear rights, but we do protect customers from potential model or property claims.